 Preschool Morning and Afternoon Sessions

 The PreSchool Learning Center at St. Peter’s Church offers morning and afternoon sessions Monday – Friday: 9:00 to 11:30 and 12:30 to 3:00.
-The Preschool operates from September through June.
+The Preschool operates from September through June, and follows the KPRDSB calendar for holidays.
 Registration is accepted throughout the year.

 What Are Some Of The Special Features Of St. Peter’s Preschool Learning Centre?